Code-Institute-Submissions/molacuizine/README.md

 The Jshint test results had the warning " 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)." was due to syntax used for defining variables.

+The PEP8 'line too long' warning was left for the ```AUTH_PASSWORD_VALIDATORS``` in settings file since attempting to divide lines into segments gave rise to errors.

 ### Django unittest

 Django unittest was performed on all apps created by myself to check for bugs and inconsistencies in python code.
 The testing covered the